Why Simultaneous Communications Channels Matters More Than Ever

 By Karen Davis, Founder & Director, KAD Advisory

-In today’s hyper-connected world, one of the most overlooked risks in corporate communication is relying too heavily on a single audience or channel.
+In today’s hyper-connected world, one of the risks in corporate communication is relying too heavily on a single audience or channel.
 Too often, companies default to PR and social media when launching news, assuming it will naturally filter to other stakeholders.
-But the reality is in our self-selecting news world, messaging doesn’t trickle - it splinters.
+But the reality is in this self-selecting news world, messaging doesn’t trickle, it splinters into individualised news feeds and algorithms and all too often gets lost in the noise.

 Your investors, employees, partners, media and customers aren’t waiting for your press release to reach them secondhand.
 In fact, they’re more likely to lose trust if they feel like they’re hearing it after everyone else, or worse, from someone else entirely.